haarbj/skills-github-pages/_posts/2023-07-11-How-I-Stride.md

 is how I stride.

-updown up    down               up down
+updown up    &nbspdown               &nbspup down

 is how I stride.